CLI Commands

 Packages:

-@forinda/kickjs-core workspace
+@forinda/kickjs workspace

-@forinda/kickjs-http workspace
+@forinda/kickjs-vite workspace

 @forinda/kickjs-cli workspacekick list

-kick list
+kick list # core only

 cli CLI tool and code generators